.500 Jeffery: Rifles

 There have been a few rifles chambered in the .500 Jeffery including Jeffery, Heym, CZ-USA, and a few single shots including the Ruger No. 1, and the Butch Searcy & Co.

 Mauser offers its Model 98 magnum in the caliber.
 Its "elephant" model is offered in .500 Jeffery exclusively.
 In 2011, Sako began offering the caliber in its Model 85 "safari" rifle using a new XL size action, and since 2014 the XL action has been available in the more affordable Model 85 brown bear rifle.
 Blaser also offers rifles chambered in the caliber.
 Many of the modern rifles have feeding issues due to the rebated rim.
 The original Jeffery uses a single-column two-shot magazine to get around the potential reliability problems resulting from a rebated rim.

 Criticism

 The .500 Jeffery has had a few issues since its introduction.
 It has a rather short neck length that can make it difficult to seat bullets with a relatively high sectional density.
 Also it has a small shoulder.
 This is not usually an issue but as the .500 Jeffery also has a rebated rim it makes it rather difficult to extract in extreme conditions.

 Ballistics

-When the .500 Jeffery was first introduced it was loaded to a velocity of 2350 ft/s topped off with a 535-grain bullet generating 6560 ft.lbf of muzzle energy, which made it a pretty good hunting caliber for thick-skinned dangerous game.
-Since then, reloading capabilities have advanced to be able to launch heavier bullets at higher velocities.
-Now, with modern reloads, the .500 Jeffery can launch a 600-grain bullet at a muzzle velocity ranging from 2450 to 2500 ft/s, generating 7995 ft.lbf to 8100 ft.lbf Newer reloads made the .500 Jeffery the most powerful production cartridge in the world until the introduction of the .460 Weatherby Magnum.
-With reloads the .460 Weatherby can reach levels of power of about 8300 ft.lbf of muzzle energy.
-Also, the .600 Nitro Express exceeds the .500 Jeffery in muzzle energy, with 120 grains of cordite.
+When the .500 Jeffery was first introduced it was loaded to a velocity of 2350 ft/s with a 535-grain bullet generating 6560 ft.lbf of muzzle energy.
+Since then, reloading capabilities have changed to be able to launch heavier bullets at higher velocities.
+With modern reloads, the .500 Jeffery can launch a 600-grain bullet at a muzzle velocity ranging from 2450 to 2500 ft/s, generating 7995 ft.lbf to 8100 ft.lbf.